 Since its founding, West Coast has been involved with various aspects of, including the precursors to, provincial, federal and joint environmental assessment ("EA").
 West Coast was also involved in the development of the Canadian Environmental Assessment Act S.C.
 1992, c.37 ("CEAA") and is active with the Environmental Planning and Assessment Caucus of the Canadian Environmental Network.
 We have a long history of serving on the federal government's Regulatory Advisory Committee ("RAC") and provide environmental legal aid to citizens and organizations involved in EA processes.
-We also made submissions to the Environment and Sustainable Development's Seven Year Review of CEAA in autumn 2011.
+We made submissions to the Environment and Sustainable Development's Seven Year Review of CEAA in autumn 2011 and the current House of Commons Finance Subcommittee on Part 3 of Bill C-38.